Asparagus, Ham, and Gruyere Quiche

 2. Line the crust with aluminum foil, then put pie weights or dried beans in the crust before baking.
 Fill the crust up to the top to ensure that the edges of the crust don’t slip down!
 This is a great tutorial if you’re a visual learner, or just want to learn more.

 Once the crust has cooked, it’s time to add fillings!
+You’ll need to sauté the asparagus, but the rest of the ingredients you can stir right in.

 When layering it into the crust, start with the gruyere, then top it with the ham and asparagus.
-The layer of gruyere prevents the crust from getting soggy.
+The layer of gruyere also prevents the crust from getting soggy.

+The last step is adding the eggs, half & half, salt and pepper.
+Pour them over the fillings and bake for 40–50 minutes.
 Give the quiche a little jostle when you’re checking it in the oven.
 Once it no longer jiggles in the middle, it’s ready.

 whole asparagus quiche in a glass pie dish.